albar965/littlenavmap-manual/src/en/MENUS.rst

 Set User defined Time
 '''''''''''''''''''''

-Opens a dialog to set an user defined time in UTC as a source for the sun shading.
+Opens a dialog to set a user defined time in UTC as a source for the sun shading.

 See :ref:`sun-shadow-user-defined` for more information.